Videos show fatal shooting during rampage at the Capitol

 The inside of the Speaker’s Lobby appears to be mostly empty at that point, and chairs have been stacked against the doors on the inside.

-The U.S. Capitol Police said in a statement Thursday that members of Congress were sheltering-in-place as rioters were forcing their way toward the House chamber.
+The U.S. Capitol Police said in a statement Thursday that members of Congress were sheltering-in-place as protesters were forcing their way toward the House chamber.

 “A sworn USCP employee discharged their service weapon, striking an adult female,” whom Capitol Police identified as Babbitt.